jcn363/MintMind/README.md

 ## Development Container

-This repository includes a MintMind Dev Containers / GitHub Codespaces development container.
+This repository includes a MintMind development container for consistent development environments.

-- For [Dev Containers](https://code.visualstudio.com/docs/remote/containers), use the **Dev Containers: Clone Repository in Container Volume...** command which creates a Docker volume for better disk I/O on macOS and Windows.
+- For Dev Containers, use the **Dev Containers: Clone Repository in Container Volume...** command which creates a Docker volume for better disk I/O.

-  - If you already have MintMind and Docker installed, you can also click [here](https://vscode.dev/redirect?url=vscode://ms-vscode-remote.remote-containers/cloneInVolume?url=https://github.com/jcn363/vscode) to get started.
-This will cause MintMind to automatically install the Dev Containers extension if needed, clone the source code into a container volume, and spin up a dev container for use.

-- For Codespaces, install the [GitHub Codespaces](https://marketplace.visualstudio.com/items?itemName=GitHub.codespaces) extension in MintMind, and use the **Codespaces: Create New Codespace** command.
+- For GitHub Codespaces, use the **Codespaces: Create New Codespace** command.

 Docker / the Codespace should have at least **4 Cores and 6 GB of RAM (8 GB recommended)** to run a full build.
 See the [development container README](.devcontainer/README.md) for more information.

 ## Code of Conduct

-This project has adopted the [jcn363 Open Source Code of Conduct](https://opensource.jcn363.com/codeofconduct/).
-For more information see the [Code of Conduct FAQ](https://opensource.jcn363.com/codeofconduct/faq/) or contact [opencode@jcn363.com](mailto:opencode@jcn363.com) with any additional questions or comments.
+This project has adopted the MintMind Code of Conduct to foster an inclusive and respectful community.
+For more information, please refer to our [Code of Conduct](CODE_OF_CONDUCT.md) or contact [conduct@mintmind.dev](mailto:conduct@mintmind.dev) with any questions or concerns.

 ## License